Updated April 2026

 Rescheduling the wedding to a later date.
 Some policies cover the additional costs of postponement separately from full cancellation.

-When a wedding supplier goes into liquidation, administration or ceases trading, potentially leaving deposits and payments unrecoverable.
+When a wedding supplier goes into liquidation, administration, ceases trading or fails to show up, leaving deposits and payments unrecoverable.

 Excess

-The amount you pay out of pocket before the insurer covers the rest of a claim.
+The amount you pay out of pocket before the insurer covers the remainder of a claim.
 May apply per claim or per cover section.

 Sub-limit